Notice of Pre-AIA or AIA Status

 Applicant’s claim 15 recites a “carrier system according to claim 1,

-The Sorensen drug and guidewire is considered to meet this limitation under the broadest reasonable interpretation since Applicant has not limited the “readable information” such that it avoids any kind of reading of information on the device.
+The Sorensen drug and guidewire is considered to meet this limitation under the broadest reasonable interpretation since Applicant has not limited the “readable code” such that it avoids any kind of reading of information on the device.

 Applicant’s claim 16 recites a “carrier system according to claim 1, comprising a plurality of carriers, wherein each of the carriers is secured to the substrate by the release layer.”
 See discussion above regarding claim 1 and Sorensen.